-Ancient Cori was at times an ally or an enemy of Rome, but by the end of the IVth century AD it was controlled by the Romans; the monuments they built in Cori are mainly of the late Republican period, so historians believe the town lost importance during the time of the Roman Empire.
+Ancient Cori was at times an ally or an enemy of Rome, but by the end of the IVth century BC it was controlled by the Romans; the monuments they built in Cori are mainly of the late Republican period, so historians believe the town lost importance during the time of the Roman Empire.

 The use of massive walls was not limited to the construction of fortifications, but was required by the nature of the rocky ground in order to obtain small terraces.
 Although at first sight the wall shown above seems on the verge of collapsing, it has supported the weight of huge buildings for the last 2,000 years.

 (left) Via delle Colonne; (centre/right) remaining columns of Tempio di Castore e Polluce (Dioscuri)

 Castor and Pollux, Fortuna, Diana (the huntress goddess of the Pontine plains), Sol, Janus and Eolus, Apollo and Aesculapius all had their temples in Cora.
 Still, four beautiful Corinthian columns are shown, built into the wall of a house, which to this day are called the Temple of the Dioscuri.
 Gregorovius

 When Gregorovius visited Cori the remaining columns of a temple were incorporated into a house; the front of the temple had six columns and the building was probably surrounded by other facilities, because parts of columns can be seen in the street leading to it.